The ultimate guide to zero-based budgeting (ZBB)

 Your business can develop or modify its own unique approach to ZBB, and the following five steps can provide a baseline for implementation.

 - Start.
 Begin at ground zero.
 Create a new annual budget from scratch without using last year’s actuals as a baseline.

 - Evaluate.
-Evaluate every cost area.
+Review every cost area.
 Eliminate and reduce unnecessary activities or services.

 - Justify.
 Account for all components of the budget.
-Identify areas that are cost-effective, relevant, and that drive cost savings.
+Identify cost-effective, relevant, and cost-saving areas.

 - Streamline.
 Determine what activities should be performed and how.
 Automate and standardize processes where possible.

 - Execute.
 Roll out comprehensive planning and execution processes.
 Communicate clear plans, roles, and responsibilities.

 Adopt a positive approach.
 ZBB is more than just slashing costs.
 It’s a necessary step for freeing the resources and funds needed for business renewal and growth initiatives.
 Working with business leaders, you can use internal and external benchmarking to illustrate profitability gaps and explain exactly what will happen to the savings.

 Identify the quick wins.
 Initially focus your ZBB initiative either on the larger and more stable business units struggling with profitability, or selected areas of overhead (such as sales, general, and administrative expenses) where there are large indirect costs not clearly understood.
 Not only will such choices reinforce the rationale for undertaking ZBB, but they will also deliver the largest cost savings with minimal disruption